How do I set up a TXT record on my domain name?

 Start by logging in to your 123 Reg Control Panel.

-- In the Type field, select TXT/SPF from the drop-down list
+- Type: select TXT or TXT/SPF from the drop-down list

-- In the Hostname field, enter the Hostname you have been provided with.
+- Name/Hostname: enter the Hostname you have been provided with.
 If you are verifying your domain name with Google Apps, you will just need to enter an @ symbol

-- In the Destination TXT/SPF field, enter the TXT record that you have been provided with
+- Value/Destination TXT/SPF: enter the TXT record that you have been provided with

-Once you’ve entered your details, select Add to complete the process.
+Once done, click Add or Save to complete the process.